Grois333/sheshbesh-cp/README.md

 # sheshbesh fullstack build (react + nodejs)

+This app can be found at the Domain: https://sheshbesh-cp.herokuapp.com/

 It's 2020! (almost) We want to play sheshbesh against eachother anywhere in the world!

 Let's build a game with google login that let's us play against our friends family and colleagues